 the device meets current minimum standards for branch line weighting as specified in the seabird bycatch CMM; and

-the device is retained on the fishing gear rather than being lost.
+the device is designed to be retained on the fishing gear rather than being lost.

-Some CCMs raised operational concerns regarding the application of these devices to their fisheries.
+Some CCMs raised operational and cost-related concerns regarding the application of these devices to their fisheries.

 Recommendations

-SC14 recommends that:
+SC14 recommends:

-TCC14 and WCPFC15 note that evidence is available to support the inclusion of hook-shielding devices, specifically Hookpods, on the list of seabird bycatch mitigation options, in addition to already existing mitigation options.
+that TCC14 and WCPFC15 note that evidence is available to support the inclusion of hook-shielding devices, specifically Hookpods, on the list of seabird bycatch mitigation options, in addition to already existing mitigation options.

-the revision of CMM 2017-06 to add the use of hook-shielding devices, specifically Hookpods as an optional stand-alone seabird bycatch mitigation measure in order to provide more choices and greater flexibility to the fishing industry to mitigate seabird bycatch in their fishing operations.
+the revision of CMM 2017-06 to add the use of hook-shielding devices, specifically Hookpods, as an optional stand-alone seabird bycatch mitigation measure in order to provide more choices and greater flexibility to the fishing industry to mitigate seabird bycatch in their fishing operations.

-while there was no proposal that hook-shielding devices be made mandatory, if this was proposed in future thorough review by SC and TCC would be required.

-if hook-shielding options other than Hookpods, or any other innovative options, are proposed for use in WCPFC in the future, SC and TCC should review the evidence on effectiveness, efficiency, and practicality of the technology in mitigating seabird bycatch.
+that if hook-shielding options other than Hookpods, or any other innovative options, are proposed for use in WCPFC in the future, SC and TCC should review the evidence on effectiveness, efficiency, and practicality of the technology in mitigating seabird bycatch.

-if the revision of CMM 2017-06 to include hook-shielding devices is accepted, SC will review information on the use of Hookpods in commercial fishing operations no later than 3 years from the implementation date,
+that if the revision of CMM 2017-06 to include hook-shielding devices is accepted, SC should be tasked with reviewing information on the use of Hookpods in commercial fishing operations no later than 3 years from the implementation date.

+that while there was no proposal that hook-shielding devices be made mandatory, if this was proposed in future thorough review by SC and TCC would be required. (adopted)

+(blank)